rajeshn283/Business-360/README.md

 🙌 **Learnings**: Learned how to use Power BI effectively, mastered advanced DAX formulas, developed a project charter, and improved communication with stakeholders.

-**Solution**: The sales director of AltiQ hardware decided to build a PowerBI Dashboard to convert the data into visual representations for making data-driven decisions.
+**Solution**: Buliding a power BI dashboard to convert the data into visual representations for making data-driven decisions.